Penalties for a 4th Texas DWI Offense

 Naturally, the penalties increase as the felony degrees move from state jail to third degree, from third degree to second degree, and from second degree to first degree.
 While Texas Penal Code 12.34 imposes imprisonment of from two-to-ten years for a third-degree felony, a second-degree felony under Texas Penal Code 12.33 increases the penalty to no less than two years and no more than twenty years imprisonment, doubling from ten to twenty years the maximum prison term.
 When you begin to measure prison terms in decades rather than years, you know the penalties are severe.

-Further Enhancement for Repeat Offenders
+Further Penalty Enhancements for Repeat Offenders

-How, though, would a multiple-DWI offender face any more than a third-degree felony, when the enhanced-DWI-penalties statute Texas Penal Code 49.09 only raises the multiple-DWI offense to a third-degree felony?
-Another statute, Texas Penal Code 12.42, imposes stiffer penalties for repeat and habitual offenders, raising the conviction from third degree to second degree if the defendant had a prior third-degree conviction.
+How, though, would a multiple-DWI offender face any more than a third-degree felony, when the enhanced DWI penalties statute (Texas Penal Code 49.09) only raises the multiple-DWI offense to a third-degree felony?
+Another statute, Texas Penal Code 12.42, imposes stiffer penalties for repeat and habitual offenders, raising the conviction from third-degree to second-degree if the defendant had a prior third-degree conviction.
 Thus, a fourth DWI offense qualifying the defendant as a repeat offender could, if prosecutors pursue it, result in a second-degree felony, one for which Texas Penal Code 12.33 increases the penalty to up to twenty years imprisonment, doubling from ten to twenty years the maximum prison term.

 While enhancement upon enhancement of penalties for repeat and habitual offenders seems harsh, Texas courts have imposed these stiffer sentences of more than ten years imprisonment on fourth DWI offenders.
 For example, the unpublished Texas appellate opinion in Lewis v State of Texas, Tex.
 Ct.
 App.
 10th Dist.
 No. 10-09-00322-CR (August 3, 2011), affirmed a fourth-offense penalty of sixteen years of imprisonment and a $10,000 fine.
 Ten years is not always the maximum prison term for a fourth-DWI offender.
 A fourth DWI offense?
 Don't mess with Texas.